amber5634/Generate-Sketch-form-Colorful-images/README.md

 # Generate-Sketch-from-Colorful-images
-To generate sketch from colorful sketches
+To generate sketch from colorful images

 ## Load the required libraries
 - imageio